Kevin Lepage: 2008–2017

 Lepage started the 2014 season without a ride.
 Starting with the third race of the season at Las Vegas, Lepage drove the No. 74 Mike Harmon Racing Dodge.
 He drove for them through the fifth race of the season at California with a best finish of thirtieth at California.
 Lepage joined JD Motorsports in their No. 87 for the next three races.
-His best finish was a nineteenth at Darlington, but the ride ended when the 87 team's only car was wrecked at Richmond.
+His best finish was a 19th at Darlington, but the ride ended when the 87 team's only car was wrecked at Richmond.
 Lepage drove the 74 at Charlotte but finished 39th due to a rear gear failure.
 Lepage later drove start and park efforts for Tri-Star Motorsports at Michigan and JGL Racing at Elkhart Lake.
 Starting at Kentucky in June, Lepage drove the Mike Harmon Racing No. 74 at six race weekends until Richmond in September with a best finish of 33rd at New Hampshire to go with 2 DNQ's.
 Lepage would make his last career start with TriStar Motorsports at Dover finishing 31st.
 Lepage did attempt to qualify at Homestead with Mike Harmon Racing but failed to qualify.

 Lepage was unable to find sponsorship to compete in NASCAR after the 2014 season and instead focused on his business interests.
 On March 21, 2017, Lepage announced he would run in the 55th Milk Bowl on October 1, 2017, at Thunder Road International SpeedBowl with Boyce Racing in what is hinted at as his final race.
 On August 23, 2017, Lepage announced State Water Heaters, Citgo, Vermont Teddy Bear Company, Allen Lumber and Shearer Chevrolet as the sponsors for his final race.
 Unfortunately for Lepage, he had to run the Last Chance qualifying race due to a slow qualifying speed.
 Due to a spin during that race, Lepage came up two positions short of being able to compete in the 55th Milk Bowl.